Category

 • The required goods or services have well-defined specifications.

-• Comparing pricing from multiple suppliers is necessary.
+• Comparing pricing from multiple suppliers or vendors is necessary.

-• The procurement process needs to be quick and efficient.
+• The bid invitation process needs to be quick and efficient.

 • The organization wants to encourage competitive pricing.